liprec/azurebi-docs/vsts-extensions/azure-data-factory.md

 # Azure Data Factory

-This extension adds release tasks related to Azure Data Factory (V2 only supported) to Azure DevOps.
+This extension adds pipeline tasks to Azure DevOps to interact with to Azure Data Factory or Azure Synapse Analytics.

 ## Azure Data Factory Delete Items

-This task can be added to an Azure DevOps pipeline to delete Linked Services, Datasets, Dataflows, Pipelines and/or Triggers from an existing Azure Data Factory.
+This task can be added to an Azure DevOps pipeline to delete Linked Services, Datasets, Dataflows, Pipelines and/or Triggers from an existing Azure Data Factory or Azure Synapse Workspace.

 [More information](xref:vsts/azuredatafactory/delete)

 ## Azure Data Factory Deployment

-This task can be added to an Azure DevOps pipeline to deploy JSON files with definition of Linked Services, Datasets, Dataflows, Pipelines and/or Triggers to an existing Azure Data Factory.
+This task can be added to an Azure DevOps pipeline to deploy JSON files with definition of Linked Services, Datasets, Dataflows, Pipelines and/or Triggers to an existing Azure Data Factory or Azure Synapse Workspace.

 [More information](xref:vsts/azuredatafactory/deploy)

 ## Azure Data Factory Trigger Management

-This task can be added to an Azure DevOps pipeline to either start or stop Azure Data Factory triggers of an existing Azure Data Factory.
+This task can be added to an Azure DevOps pipeline to either start or stop Azure Data Factory triggers of an existing Azure Data Factory or Azure Synapse Workspace.

 [More information](xref:vsts/azuredatafactory/trigger)

 ## Azure Data Factory Pipelines Trigger

-This task can be added to an Azure DevOps pipeline to trigger Azure Data Factory pipeline(s) run of an existing Azure Data Factory.
+This task can be added to an Azure DevOps pipeline to trigger Azure Data Factory pipeline(s) run of an existing Azure Data Factory or Azure Synapse Workspace.

 [More information](xref:vsts/azuredatafactory/pipelinetrigger)